JohnGavin/devcontainers-rstudio_2/README.md

-# Zero-setup R workshops with GitHub Codespaces
+# Zzero-setup R workshops with GitHub Codespaces

 This is the repository supporting the presentation "Zero-setup R workshops with GitHub Codespaces".